HWTeng-Teaching/202402-Financial-Econometrics/HW_ch11.12/HW_CH011.12.ab.md

 ### Is the wage equation "identified"?
 What does the term $identifiction$ mean in this context?

 ***Answer:***
-The steps for checking identification of an equation is :
+The steps for checking identification of an equation :
 1. Find the values of $M$ endogenous variables which joints determind in simulataneous equation.
 2. Determine the endogenous and exogenous variables.
 3. check there are at least (M-1) exogenous variable is absent from an equation.

-Check the wage equation is "identified"  or not.
+Check the wage equation is "identified"  or not:
 1. $M$ = 2 ($ln(Wage)、HOURS$)
 2. endogenous variables : $ln(WAGE)、HOURS$
        exogenous variables : $EDUC、EXPER、EXPER^2、KIDS、ln(HWAGE)$